 Meaning of Contra Assets

 The word contra means “opposite”.
 So, contra assets have a credit balance, whereas assets normally have a debit balance.
 A contra-asset account stores a reserve which reduces the balance of the paired account.
-The reason to show this information separately in a contract-asset account is to see the extent to which the corresponding asset should be reduced.
+The reason to show this information separately in a contra-asset account is to see the extent to which the corresponding asset should be reduced.

 A contra asset is used to offset or reduce the balance of the corresponding asset account in the balance sheet.
 Reducing or offsetting the gross value of the asset with the corresponding contra asset will give us the net value of the asset.
 A contra asset can also be referred to as a negative asset account.